Nygrenmn/Viggly-Bachelor/README.md

 ---

 ## My Contributions
-I co-developed the frontend components and their corresponding stylesheets, including AdminPanel.jsx, Modal.jsx, Results.jsx, and Survey.jsx, along with AdminPanel.css, Modal.css, Results.css, and Survey.css with another teammember.
-Additionally, I was solely responsible for designing and implementing the data visualizations in ResultsCharts.jsx.
+I co-developed the frontend components and their corresponding stylesheets, including `AdminPanel.jsx`, `Modal.jsx`, `Results.jsx`, and `Survey.jsx`, along with `AdminPanel.css`, `Modal.css`, `Results.css`, and `Survey.css` with another teammember.
+Additionally, I was solely responsible for designing and implementing the data visualizations in `ResultsCharts.jsx`.

 ## Team
 Group project — contributors include Atle, Marius, MartinN, and MartinU.